awboyle/comp_rel/README.md

 * `completeness_alias`: Among all the stars in that window, how many were measured as “alias”?
 * `completeness_recovery`: Among all the stars in that window, how many were measured as either “match” or “alias” (i.e., not “not_recovered”).

-(Strictly speaking, you can interpret completeness as “the fraction of stars in a given parameter space for which TESS returns a valid period [match or alias].”)

 ## Example Data Format

 Your batch CSV (`my_stars.csv`) might look like: